 The General Honors Program of intensive seminars and honors-level general education classes is designed for freshmen and sophomores.
 Entering students are invited to participate in the General Honors Program on the basis of prior academic performance.
 Approximately 10 percent of each year's entering student class is invited to participate.
 Admission to the university is a prerequisite for admission to the program.
-Participants are required to complete 15 credits of Honors coursework, including Honors seminars and honors-level general education classes.
-Citation requirements for the Undergraduate Honors Program must be completed at NSU.
+Participants are required to complete 15 credits of Honors coursework during their freshman and sophomore years, including Honors seminars and honors-level general education classes.
 All Honors courses will be noted on the student's permanent transcript and students who successfully complete the requirements of the General Honors Program will be recognized for their accomplishment.
-In order to receive an Honors citation, students must hold a cumulative GPA of 3.4 or higher at the time of graduation.